 - Cost: Perhaps you have heard of the term “credit fever,” a story of a query that broke the budget, or rules like killing a Snowflake process that runs for more than x minutes.
 Snowflake charges for compute.
 If multi-cluster auto scaling is on, the wrong queries can devour credits.
 High performance or semi-structured data workloads can also consume credits because each larger warehouse size doubles the cost.

 Firebolt, as a 3rd generation cloud data warehouse, added specific analytics innovations on top of the best of Snowflake - including innovations in storage, indexing and query optimization - to improve performance and cost.
 The combination has made Firebolt much better and more cost effective for ad hoc interactive, high performance, semi-structured data, and operational or customer-facing analytics that require continuous ingestion.

 Some key differences from the more detailed comparison between Firebolt and Snowflake:

-- Performance: Firebolt has been up to 182x faster than any alternatives.
+- Performance: Firebolt performs orders of magnitude faster than alternatives.
 One customer achieved 3x faster performance and 10x lower cost, or a 30x price-performance advantage compared to their Snowflake deployment.
 The demo that Firebolt shows in its product showdown shows a first-time query executing in roughly 1.3 seconds on an 8 node cluster that costs roughly $1.7 an hour … against over 20 terabytes and 42 billion rows of data.
-That is roughly a 250x scale-price-performance advantage compared to the FiveTran benchmark.

 - Semi-structured data: Firebolt stores JSON natively in a nested structure and provides native Lambda functionality within compliant SQL that does not require full scans or loading the data into RAM.
 The performance advantage is even greater in this case.